 - Regularly groom your pet with flea shampoo and a flea comb, checking for any signs of a return.

 When comes to the long-term management of the frisky flea, prevention is most definitely preferable to the cure.
 Discuss flea prevention treatment options with your veterinary practice the next time your dog has his health check-up.
-In the meantime, keep vigilant when it comes the five key signs your pooch may have some unwanted flea friends.
+In the meantime, keep vigilant when it comes to the five key signs your pooch may have some unwanted flea friends.